 Discussion-based course investigating the range of experimental and innovative literature produced by American authors in the wake of the First World War in response to the cultural dislocations of modernity, studying works by authors such as Cather, Eliot, Faulkner, Fitzgerald, Hemingway, Pound, Stein, Stevens, Toomer, and Williams.
-Prerequisite: sophomore status or consent.
+Prerequisite: ENG 105 with a grade of C or higher.
 Offered intermittently.